undergroundwires/CEH-in-bullet-points/chapters/14-sql-injection/sql-injection-overview.md

 - **Weakness**: The database server runs OS commands
   - Run database with minimal rights
   - Disable OS commands like `xp_cmdshell` (for shell access)
-    - Invoking `xp_cmdshell` spwans a Windows command shell with input string passed to it for execution
+    - Invoking `xp_cmdshell` spawns a Windows command shell with input string passed to it for execution
     - Providing local system level access to the server.
 - **Weakness**: Using privileged account to connect to the database
   - Monitor DB traffic using an IDS